 I would like to thank all the people who devoted a Saturday to come and share the day with us and (hopefully) learn something new.

 Of course, I want to thank Peter Stevens for having the guts to sponsor an event that three crazy folks had been preparing in such a short amount of time and whose outcome, at first, was rather unclear.

 To liipers working on the second floor.
 Thousands of thanks for your kindness and for letting us use your daily workplace.
 I just hope you found your stuff on Monday (almost) in the identical place where you left it on Friday.
 I can say we did our best for that to happen, and would like to use this chance to apologize if something was not as it should have been.

 And of course, if you have any further feedback besides the notes you left us when leaving the event, feel free to send them to us via email to agilezuric(at)gmail.com or fill out the contact form here: Contact.

 Agnostic agile practitioner, I strive to improve work environments by putting human beings in the center of all interactions.

-CSM, CSPO, CAL 1, Sociocracy 3.0 practitioner and SAFe Agilist.
+Agile Coach and Scrum Master (CSM, CSPO, PSPO I, CAL 1, Sociocracy 3.0 practitioner & SAFe Agilist).